-In 2008 — after ten years of professional experience as a graphic designer — I enrolled in seminary to receive a Masters in Divinity.
-And while that may initially look like a non sequitur, my seminary education and pastoral vocation may actually be the best way to summarize who I am and what I can contribute to you.
+In 2008 — after ten years of professional experience as a graphic designer — I enrolled in seminary to receive a Master of Divinity.
+And while that may initially look like a non sequitur, my seminary education may best convey what I contribute can contribute to you.

-I am an irrepressible storyteller.
-If you ask me, anything worth saying, is worth a story.
+Anything worth saying is worth a story.
 In fact, everything we do or say or write has a story lurking somewhere behind it — even recipes or statements of fact.
 We cannot escape telling stories; we can only escape telling them well.

-Graphic design is all about visual storytelling.
 There is a school of psychology called Gestalt Theory, which informs the basic principles of design.
 It details the mind’s ability to recognize visual patterns and whole forms through collections of simple lines, shapes, and colors.
-We create meaning out of seemingly disparate visual cues — which is precisely what we do every day of our lives by telling (and listening to) stories.
+We create meaning out of seemingly disparate visual cues — which is precisely what we do every day of our lives by sharing stories.
 We create meaning out of the details of life.